What Is Parboiled Rice? Benefits, Taste, and How to Use It

 Rice is just as versatile as potatoes and has the added advantage of coming in numerous varieties, each with its own particular flavor, scent, and texture.

 Parboiled rice was new to me when I first saw it on a food storage company website.
-At first, I thought it was somehow pre-cooked rice, maybe similar to instant, but then I bought a #10 can and began cooking it.
+At first, I thought it was somehow pre-cooked rice, maybe similar to instant, but then I bought a bag of it from Aldi, and now I’m hooked.

 What is parboiled rice?